 15. Get Lost on a Long Drive

 Walking is nice, but have you tried driving?
 Some winding country roads aren't safe to traverse by foot, but the trees lining them are too pretty to miss when the leaves turn.
-And, of course there are modern-day vehicular luxuries to consider too — on-demand radio, butt warmers, and a GPS once it's time to reorient and head back home.
+And, of course there are modern-day vehicular luxuries to consider too — on-demand radio, seat warmers, and a GPS once it's time to reorient and head back home.